bunkenburg/Complex-Calculator/doc/complex/format.md

     * 100000000         -> 10^8
     * -100000000        -> -10^8

-3. if the number is imaginary (byte, int, long, float, double, Comple):
+3. if the number is imaginary:

     * NaN           -> "NaN"
     * infinite      -> "∞"